ZeroTrace0245/reactApp/README.md

 - **Settings**: Persist/clear last login info stored in a JSON file.

 ## Screenshots
-Drop PNGs into `docs/screenshots/` with the names below to have the previews render on GitHub.

 | Screen | Preview |
 | --- | --- |